its-sagar/SqlForBeginner/README.md

     TITLE LIKE '% %';
 ```

-##  Display the name, job, dob, doj of those month of birth and month of joining are the same.
+##  Display the name job dob doj of those month of birth and month of joining are the same.

 - [Question 62](./sql_solutions/Beginner/question62.sql):  Display the name, job, dob, doj of those month of birth and month of joining are the same.